Opening Hours

 • Pre and Post Prostatectomy Pelvic Floor Muscle Training and Advice

 Your initial appointment will involve some form of assessment, but this will depend on the condition you are seeking treatment for.
-Where appropriate, this may consist of an internal vaginal or rectal exam, but this will be discussed in more detail at your appointment where you will have the opportunity to ask questions and discuss the reasons behind the assessment.
+Where appropriate, this may consist of an internal vaginal or rectal exam upon consent, but this will be discussed in more detail at your appointment where you will have the opportunity to ask questions and discuss the reasons behind the assessment.
 Other assessment methods may include real-time ultrasound, biofeedback and musculoskeletal screening.

 After your assessment, your Physiotherapist will be able to discuss with you the diagnosis and the options for treatment.
 This may involve a variety of things including (but certainly not limited to): pelvic floor muscle re-training, bladder and bowel management strategies, and strength and exercise programs.
 You will always leave our rooms with a good understanding of your diagnosis and with a comprehensive plan in place to target an improvement in your symptoms.